codio-gcse-2014/webdev-1/.guides/content/Adding-intelligence-with-Javascript-b8c1.md

 - **onclick** - a mouse click on the element
 - **onmouseover** - user moves the mouse over the element
 - **focus** - an element gets the focus, which means it is currently selected.
 Most often used with data input fields, so you can do take an action as soon as the user puts the cursor into it.
 - **blur** - when an element loses the focus (user moves away from it).
-Often used to trigger data validations, for example.
+Often used to trigger data validations.

 The point of an event is to get Javascript to take control when the event happens.
 In our example, we want the cow to moo on the `onclick` event.